Pedro Miguel Etxenike: Career and research

 They analyzed theoretically the technique of scanning tunneling microscopy (STM) in order to interpret STM images and, in particular, relate them to the topography of the studied surfaces and to the spectroscopy of surface states ("scanning tunneling spectroscopy").

-More recent works study topological insulators, attosecond physics, and quantum plasmonics.

 Etxenike has directed 27 PhD theses.
-Among his former students are Javier Aizpurua, Ricardo Dièz Muiño, and José María Pitarke.

-Notable are also Etxenike interest and ability in disseminating scientific and technological knowledge and making it more accessible to society at large.
-He has been very active in this field in recent years, giving numerous lectures in different university, cultural and business forums, at which he has always defended the cultural value of scientific activity and encouraged young people to pursue science.
-He has co-organized outreach activities such as since 2010 the triennial festival "Passion for Knowledge" in San Sebastián.
+He has been very active in recent years, giving numerous lectures in different university, cultural and business forums, at which he has always defended the cultural value of scientific activity and encouraged young people to pursue science.
+He co-organized outreach activities such as since 2010 the triennial festival "Passion for Knowledge" in San Sebastián.